annie-kayal/project-4/README.md

         image = models.ImageField(upload_to='profile_image', blank=True)
         email = models.EmailField(unique=True, error_messages={'unique':"This email has already been registered."})
         ```
 - This customised model has two additional fields, the email and the image.
 Although email is already provided by Django’s default model, it is not required.
-We also specified unique as also being true, disabling users to register with the same username and prompting the error message shown.
+We also specified unique as also being true.
+This disables users to register with the same email and prompts the error message shown.
 The image field allows our users to upload their own image to the database.
-We chose to allow this as not being required to allow users to decide if they wanted a photo of themselves.
+We allowed users the choice to upload their own photo.

 ## Serializers

-Once our models were created, we needed to create serializers for all of them.
-This was necessary in order for Django to communicate with our PostgreSQL database.
+Once the models were created, we needed to create serializers for all of them.
+This was necessary for Django to communicate with our PostgreSQL database.
 The purpose of the serializers is converting data.
-In the database, data is stored differently to how we want this to be rendered for our API endpoints and it is necessary to be able to display data that is clear to those who use the API.
+In the database, data is stored as encrypted files.
+In rendering our data, even from the backend view, these files can be unclear to read.
+It was necessary to display data that is clear to those who wished to use the API.

-In our instance, we chose to display the data as JSON and if submitted to the database in JSON format, the serializer would convert this to be stored appropriately in the database and when retrieved from the database, the data would be deserialized and turned into JSON format.
-The serializers also validate before it is stored into the database.
+In our instance, we chose to display the data in JSON format and if submitted to the database in JSON format, the serializer would convert this to be stored appropriately in the database and when retrieved from the database, the data would be deserialized and turned into JSON format.
+The serializers also validate before it is stored into the database to ensure data meets the criteria outlined.

 ### 2. FITNESS

 - We created a serializer for each of our models in the fitness app.
-Although the ModelSerializer automatically generates the fields in the model we pass through, we decided to include them individually in case we change our models.
+Although the ModelSerializer method automatically generates the fields in the model we pass through, we decided to include them individually in case we change our models.

 ```js
 class FitnessClassSerializer(serializers.ModelSerializer):